 To elect a class pass/fail, undergraduate students must complete the online request form before the published deadline in the semester they are enrolled in the course.
 Students may only fill out the form one time.
 Once the form is submitted, they may not change their course selection.
 No more than one course may be taken pass/fail during a single term.

-In order to fill out the form, students will need their sage ID number.
+In order to fill out the form, students will need their 8-digit student ID number.
 A confirmation email will be generated and sent to the student's Brandeis email address.
 This is the student's proof of their pass/fail request and should be kept for their records.

 This counts as one of the four pass/fail elections over the course of their undergraduate career, regardless of whether the final grade is converted to a "P."

 After a final grade has posted: